rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 **This section describes any issues which need to be addressed or resolved before attempting to devise a complete design solution.**

+None that we can think of.
+More work needs to go into View for sure, but there are no particular issues other than general planning that is needed.

 **Include any design decisions that each sub-team discussed at length (include pros and cons from all sides of the discussion) as well as any ambiguities, assumptions, or dependencies regarding the program that impact the overall design.**

+We decided not to have Agents' wallets be a separate class because the encapsulation benefits weren't enough to justify certain design headaches regarding the Player's access to and knowledge of their own money.

+In View, we decided to put all game configuration on the game screen (Save, Load, Sound on, etc) into a seperate popup menu, so that everything the user interacts with on the Game Screen has a direct impact on the play of the game.
+Seemed cleaner.